Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Introduction

 In this paper, we primarily focus on frustrated Heisenberg spin models.
 Quantum phase transitions in the $J_1-J_2$ Heisenberg quantum spin models in one- and two-dimensional lattices have been investigated using entanglement properties of individual energy eigenstates of the systems~\cite{RECEP,PhysRevA.90.032301,Biswas_2020,PhysRevE.76.061108}.
 The ground state bipartite as well as genuine multipartite entanglement are unable to conclusively indicate the presence of quantum phase transitions in these spin models~\cite{PhysRevA.90.032301} but bipartite entanglement of the first excited state indicates their presence~\cite{Biswas_2020}.
 We approach the same problem from a different perspective.
-A different observable, namely, shared purity~\cite{PhysRevA.89.032331}, is measured for a mixture of the ground state and some low-lying excited states of these systems.
+A different observable, namely, shared purity~\cite{PhysRevA.89.032331}, is measured for thermal states, pseudo-thermal states, and for an arbitrary mixture of the ground state and some low-lying excited states of these systems.

 The one-dimensional $J_1-J_2$ Heisenberg quantum spin system lies in the spin fluid phase in the parameter range $\alpha=J_2/J_1 \lesssim 0.24$~\cite{majumdar1969next,PhysRevA.70.052302,PhysRevB.54.9862}.
 The spin fluid phase is usually observed in frustrated magnets~\cite{doi:10.1126/science.abi8794, Valero2021}.
 The spin model lies in the dimer phase for $\alpha=J_2/J_1 \gtrsim 0.25$~\cite{majumdar1969next,PhysRevA.70.052302,PhysRevB.54.9862}.
 The increase of the antiferromagnetic next-nearest coupling coefficient $J_2$ enables the formation of dimers~\cite{Xu2021}.
-We show that shared purity and concurrence (a measure of bipartite entanglement) of a mixture of ground and low-lying excited states detect this spin fluid to dimer quantum phase transition.
+We show that shared purity and concurrence (a measure of bipartite entanglement) of the pseudo-thermal state and a mixture of ground and low-lying excited states detect this spin fluid to dimer quantum phase transition.
 Moreover, we find that the odd- and even-sized systems have different finite-size scaling exponents.

 The two-dimensional $J_1-J_2$ Heisenberg model lies in the ordinary N\'eel order phase for $\alpha=J_2/J_1 \lesssim 0.40$ and lies in the collinear N\'eel order phase for $\alpha=J_2/J_1 \gtrsim 0.60$.
 The N\'eel order phase is an antiferromagnetic phase below a sufficiently low temperature (known as the N\'eel temperature)~\cite{PhysRevB.86.144411, refId0}.
 Above the N\'eel temperature, materials are usually found in the paramagnetic phase.
 In between $\alpha \approx 0.40$ and $\alpha \approx 0.60$, there is an intermediate phase, and although there remains some uncertainty, it has been predicted to be a plaquette or columnar dimer phase in the literature~\cite{Schulz_1992,PhysRevB.51.6151,PhysRevB.89.241104,Cysne_2015,PhysRevB.81.144410,Richter2010}.